canton-foundation/cips/cprp-resolution.md

 ### The .canton Namespace

-`.canton` is defined as a Canton-native naming convention — not a DNS TLD.
-Properties:
+`.canton` is a Canton-native naming convention — not a DNS TLD.
+Allocation, uniqueness, and governance of `.canton` names are defined by the dedicated `.canton` CIP led by Axymos (PR #209), not by this CIP.
+CPRP treats `.canton` as one resolver source among many: it composes `.canton` results with other sources, attaches trust per CIP-YYYY, and surfaces cross-resolver collisions — without itself allocating `.canton` names.
+As they flow through CPRP, `.canton` names are:

-- Network-scoped (exists independently per MainNet/TestNet/DevNet)
+- Network-scoped (distinct per MainNet/TestNet/DevNet)
-- Verification-independent (verification comes from credentials, not from the name itself)
+- Verification-independent (trust comes from credentials, not from the suffix)
-- Resolver-agnostic (multiple resolvers can serve `.canton` names)
-- Registration model defined by each resolver's own policy
+- Composable alongside imported names (DNS, vLEI, etc.) in the resolution result

-Examples of .canton names:
+Examples of .canton names as seen by CPRP:

-- `alice.canton` — an individual or small entity registers a .canton name through a featured resolver (e.g., xNS, Freename), similar to registering `alice.eth` on ENS
+- `alice.canton` — an individual name issued under the `.canton` CIP, resolved and trust-evaluated by CPRP like any other source
-- `goldmansachs.canton` — an institution registers its canonical Canton-native name
+- `goldmansachs.canton` — an institution's Canton-native name, which may coexist with its DNS-verified name in the composition result
-- `treasury.acme.canton` — a delegated subname under `acme.canton` for a treasury desk
+- `treasury.acme.canton` — a delegated subname under `acme.canton`, verified via the delegation chain (Name Delegation, above)

 Users type `alice.canton` directly.
 The FQPN infrastructure is invisible — resolvers and registrars are handled by the SDK, just as DNS root servers and TLD delegation are invisible to web users.